MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Methods

 \subsection{Materials}

-The experiments used videos of MOFU's movements, introduced in the previous section, as stimuli.
-The experimental conditions were created by combining the motions generated by the Jitterbug structure and the differential two-wheel drive.
+The experiments employed videos of MOFU's movements, introduced in the preceding section, as stimuli.
+The experimental conditions were meticulously crafted by seamlessly integrating the motions generated by the Jitterbug structure with the differential two-wheel drive.

-All videos lasted 20 seconds.
-Each video began at 0 seconds with the robot in a contracted state.
-At 15 seconds, a keyword appeared in the lower-right corner of the screen to confirm that participants were watching the video, and the video ended at 20 seconds.
-The details of each motion are described below.
+Each video, lasting 20 s, commenced at 0 s with the robot in a contracted state.
+At 15 s, a keyword appeared in the lower-right corner of the screen to confirm participant engagement.
+The video concluded at 20 s.
+Below are the details of each motion.
+Corresponding videos of each movement are provided as supporting materials and are available at Figshare (\href{https://figshare.com/s/ccdfe4d3c5a24cc05bc2}{S4 Video}).
+Each video file is named according to the experimental condition it represents.
+Conditions labeled “(2 robots)” in the manuscript are indicated as “×2” in the video filenames.

 The robot motion conditions used in the three experiments are summarized in Table~\ref{tab:experiment_conditions}.
-In Experiment~1, a single robot was presented, and four conditions were compared by combining the presence or absence of rotation and expansion-contraction.
+In Experiment~1, a single robot was presented, and four conditions were compared by combining the presence or absence of rotation and expansion--contraction.
 The conditions and their abbreviations are as follows: